stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

   * GloVe (explicit compression of co-occurrences),
 * while *word* and *context* are essentially the same thing (both are words), they are being probed and treated differently (to account for different word frequencies),
 * there are two sets of vectors (each word has two vectors, one for word and the other - for context),
-* as for any practical dataset of occurrences would give PMI $$-\infty$$, in most cases positive pointwise mutual information (PPMI) is being used,
+* as any practical dataset of occurrences would contain PMI $$-\infty$$ for some pairs, in most cases positive pointwise mutual information (PPMI) is being used instead,
-* often pre-precessing is needed,
+* often pre-processing is needed,
-* we always tell analogies given this data, not ground truth; so it is easy to get stereotypes like `doctor - man + woman = nurse`.
+* all results are a function of the data we used to feed our algorithm, not objective truth; so it is easy to get stereotypes like `doctor - man + woman = nurse`.

 For further reading I recommend: